PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

 only sand, which is infinite, and 127 units of charcoal for fuel.
 Therefore, the glass option is clearly the better course of action.

-Let's start beefing up our glass production facilities.
+Let's beef up our glass production facilities.
 Yellow sand is found on z-level -2, so that's where we will locate our Glass Furnaces.

 * Build a set of three Glass Furnaces to pump out :guilabel:`Screw